Date Last Updated: 12th November 2019

-It is a fact that in the south temple three aces are aligned with the position of the sun as it rises over the horizon on the first day of each of the four seasons of the year.
+- It is a fact that in the south temple three aces are aligned with the position of the sun as it rises over the horizon on the first day of each of the four seasons of the year.

-It was purposely built in such a position so that the sun shines in between the stone at the Equinox and the Solstice.
+- It was purposely built in such a position so that the sun shines in between the stone at the Equinox and the Solstice.
 This used to help the people of the time to know when the seasons change and they need to harvest their crop.

-The Equinox happens on the 20th March and the 23rd September each year.
+- It happens on the 20th March and the 23rd September each year.

-At this time, the sun can be seen directly above the earth‘s equator and therefore on these dates, the night and day are nearly of the some length.
+- At this time, the sun can be seen directly above the earth‘s equator and therefore on these dates, the night and day are nearly of the some length.

-The rays of the sun pass directly through the temple’s main doorway and light up the main axis.
+- The rays of the sun pass directly through the temple’s main doorway and light up the main axis.

-The Solstice occures on the 21st June and the 21st December of each year.
+- It occurs on the 21st June and the 21st December of each year.

-The Solstice occurs twice a day whenever the earth's axis tilts the most toward or away from the sun, causing the sun to be the farthest north or south at noon.
+- The Solstice occurs twice a day whenever the earth's axis tilts the most toward or away from the sun, causing the sun to be the farthest north or south at noon.

-At the Summer Solstice, the rays of the sun light up the edge of the Megalith to the left of the doorway, connecting the first pair of chambers to the inner chambers.
+- At the Summer Solstice, the rays of the sun light up the edge of the Megalith to the left of the doorway, connecting the first pair of chambers to the inner chambers.

-At the Winter Solstice, the same effect can be seen on the corresponding Megalith, this time on the right hand side.
+- At the Winter Solstice, the same effect can be seen on the corresponding Megalith, this time on the right hand side.

-The temples are open to the public at sunrise on the spring equinox to allow visitors to view the impressive event.
+- The temples are open to the public at sunrise on the spring equinox to allow visitors to view the impressive event.

-Oldest and smallest temple
+Oldest and Smallest Temple